Physician Health

 AI also has the potential to “help shed more light on” the gender inequities in burnout Dr. Shah said.
 “What if there are differences for women physicians than others?
 How do we better quantify what they’re doing differently?”

-“Because we know female physicians have better outcomes than their male counterparts in ambulatory settings, but wouldn’t it be nice to use AI to figure out is if it is about time spent or the amount of empathy and using ambient listening to characterize tone?”
+"Because research shows that patients cared for by female physicians have better survival and lower readmissions, wouldn't it be nice to use AI to figure out if it is about time spent or the amount of empathy and using ambient listening to characterize tone," she said.

 With advancements in technology, “we can now get data to really provide evidence of the whole picture of work, particularly for women physicians and then use that to raise the tide on all boats,” Dr. Shah said.